StagramTG/DiscordColonyBot/Discord_ColonyBot/notes.md

     + Another idea that not involve a global instance or a global 'utils' class

 For the time being I'm using Colony Manager as a Singleton.

+## Activities management for users
+Make commands for users to :
++ Change the current activity :
+    + If no arguments given, help for this command will be replied
+    + Will take the new activity in argument